glitch003/LXStudio-IDE/README.md

 [LX Studio](http://lx.studio/) is a digital lighting workstation, bringing concepts from digital audio workstations and modular synthesis into the realm of LED lighting control.
 Generative patterns, interactive inputs, and flexible parameter-driven modulation — a rich environment for lighting composition and performance.

+## Fork Info
+This fork of LX Studio is designed to run the LEDs for Glorb, a Burning Man Art Car.
+Some patterns were borrowed or modified from https://github.com/titanicsend/LXStudio-TE.

 ### Getting Started ###

 LX Studio runs using the Processing 4 framework.
 This version of the project directly embeds those dependencies and may be run from within a Java IDE,